 PKM 212 Turfgrass Science (3-3) 4 hrs.
 Basic characteristics, soil requirements, environmental adaptation, propagation, and uses of turfgrass.
 Special emphasis on the establishment of grasses and their identification.
-The management of established turforasses, emphasizing the essential maintenance practices of fertilization, weeds and their control, mowing, aerification, verticutting, renovation, and spraying for disease and insect control.
-A study of business procedures essential to turfgrass managers including budgeting, recordkeeping, purchasing, and time studies.
-Prerequisite: PKM 110.
+The management of established turfgrasses, emphasizing the essential maintenance practices of fertilization, weeds and their control, mowing, aerification, verticutting, renovation, and spraying for disease and insect control.
+A study of business procedures essential to turfgrass managers purchasing, and time studies.